saratbarros/smart-t-brain/README.md

 # SmartBrain - Image Face Recognition API
 - Zero to Mastery: Web developer course 2022
-- This project was created with React App.
+- Project created with React App [view here](https://smart-t-brain.herokuapp.com/)

 ## About this project
-- Front-end part of the project that then is connected with the API.
-- Learning to work with components and how to deploy with Heroku.
+Final project of the course using framework React for the Front-end and API's.
+Building and deploying a fully functioning website with a register and sign in page along with the ability to do face recognition when using image URL detection and logging in your entries.